this post may contain affiliate links

 All the locations mentioned in the post are included in my photography road trip itinerary around Iceland.
-If you're considering going but worried about your budget check out this post I wrote about saving money in Iceland.
+If you're considering going, but are worried about your budget check out this post I wrote about travelling Iceland on a budget.
 As always this list is subjective, these are my favourites and hopefully after visiting they will become some of yours too.

-Top Photography Spots in Iceland and Best Time to Capture Them.
+Top Photography Spots in Iceland and the Best Time to Capture Them.

 Seljalandsfoss lies 120km south east of Iceland's capital Reykjavik.
 It’s proximity means that it gets a lot of attention.
 With that said, it’s still surprisingly quiet at sunset, which I think is the best time to photograph it.
 The view from behind the waterfall looks west.
 There are lots of different vantage points from which you can get your shot.
 No matter which one you pick make sure you have waterproof jacket and trousers with you.
 Also don't forget to properly secure your camera.
 The mist coming from the waterfall is relentless.